lng2020/GOP3-blackjack-bot/README.md

 ## Usage
 1. Requirements in GOP3:
     - The game must be in fullscreen mode(1920*1080).
-    - The game must be in Chinese.
+    - The game must be in English or Chinese([other language contributions are welcome!](https://github.com/lng2020/GOP3-blackjack-bot#Translation)).
     - The game must be in the personal blackjack room.
 2. Run the bot:
 ```bash